kevinkarbstein/GenomeXtract/README.md

 ### - assembleGenome.py

+**Dependencies**
+This script requires Python 3.6+ and the following libraries: pip install biopython

 **This script automatically extracts and compares features, and aligns and assembles annotated CDS regions from sequence files downloaded from NCBI**

 ```